kevnhech/todo-list/README.md

 # todo-list
-A basic, minimalistic to do list web-app.
+A basic, minimalistic todo list web-app.

 # Requirements
 Your ‘todos’ are going to be objects that you’ll want to dynamically create, which means either using factories or constructors/classes to generate them.
 (Done)